My Shortlist

 WALDORF ACADEMY

-All applicants are considered based upon the capacity of the class as a whole and the capacity of the teacher.
+All applicants are considered based upon the capacity of the class as a whole.

 What happens if child develops disorder while enrolled/Should families seek enrollment if child has disability